Welcome – CBJ & Dr. Charles Parker

 - I loved psychoanalytic training in Philadelphia and chose only the brightest and most highly respected supervisors for my control cases.
 One of my favorites was Homer Curtis, MD, President of the American Psychoanalytic Association – a man with considerable depth and rigorous thinking.
 We spent many delightful hours of supervision in his office at the Institute of the Pennsylvania Hospital in West Philly.

-- My administrative and clinical tour with Dr. Ronald Dozoretz at Center Psychiatrists in Portsmouth VA [’74 – ’82] significantly contributed to my understanding of the both the limitations and usefulness of hospital psychiatry, and the importance of team play.
+- My administrative and clinical tour with Dr. Ronald Dozoretz at Center Psychiatrists in Portsmouth VA [’74 – ’82] significantly contributed to my understanding of the both the usefulness and limitations of hospital psychiatry, and the importance of team play.
 During my time with Ron, I learned management tools not taught in psychoanalysis, and still appreciate first management opportunities as his partner in those formative years.

 - Working as Chief Psychiatrist with Dr. Daniel Amen in Washington DC [’03 – ’07] provided stimulating connections with a variety of forward-thinking, data-driven mind science colleagues.
 I’m grateful for that time with our terrific DC team, those most interesting and unique clients, and the many years of working partnership with Daniel.
 He’s right: brain evidence changes the rules.
 Amen’s search for documented evidence encouraged my curiosity about mind science – now more precise and molecular than those early days.